department-of-veterans-affairs/va.gov-cms/READMES/workflow.md

       1. `ddev composer update {your/package}`  - repeat for each package you were adding
   1. Your environment can now be tested with the new code.
   1. Commit the changes to composer.json and composer.lock.

-## Drupal SpecTool

-* We use the [Drupal SpecTool](https://github.com/acquia/drupal-spec-tool) to keep track of config changes, and generate tests related to roles, content types, fields, menus views.
-* If you are modifying configuration of roles, content types, fields, menus views, Go update the appropriate tab(s) in our version of the [SpecTool](https://airtable.com/invite/l?inviteId=invOjKEIyZCQY5YRy&inviteToken=eea85291ef1cd72ce9560c5a833a18673ef10a92050f9210e878702e81ec49b3&utm_source=email).
-* Edit the 'Data used in Behat test' view for the appropriate tables
-* Once all the modifications are made to the appropriate table(s), click on the "Extensions" link in the top right corner and choose 'Behat Tests' from the dashbaord selector.
-Click the 'run' button and follow the prompts to generate the test you need, then copy the output to your clipboard.
-* Open the related file in [/tests/behat/drupal/drupal-spec-tool/](../tests/behat/drupal/drupal-spec-too/)
-* Delete all the existing text in the file and paste in what you copied from the SpecTool.
-(Do not format the output in any way.
-Disable any Behat beautifier plugins.)
-* After updating config, run `composer va:test:behat -- --tags=dst` to run just the spec tool tests.
-Discrepancies between code and config will be reflected in test output
-* If needed, run tests again, correcting and updating the spreadsheet, and exporting accordingly until tests and spreadsheet are in sync.
-* Export config to code: `ddev drush config:export` then commit test and config changes and make your Pull Request.
-Your newly updated Behat tests will run along with the other tests and passing or failure will be indicated on your PR.
-Please make sure they are passing locally before sending the PR for code review.

 ## Javascript

 We follow the [Drupal core javascript workflow](https://www.drupal.org/node/2815083), writing code in `es6.js` files and transpiling to ES5 for backwards compatibility.
 Both the `es6.js` and transpiled `.js` files are committed to the repository.
 To follow this workflow: